Take a walk on New York’s wild side

 “We have to give people tools to better coexist with wildlife.
 If you don’t know there are 2,000 deer in Staten Island and you drive fairly quickly you’re very likely to hit one of those deer,” explains Richard Simon, director of the city’s wildlife unit.

-New York set up the unit in late 2016 and has since implemented a program to sterilize about 95 percent of the male Staten Island deer population — about 1,100 animals according to Simon’s estimate.
+New York set up the unit in late 2016 and has since implemented a program to sterilise about 95 per cent of the male Staten Island deer population — about 1,100 animals according to Simon’s estimate.

 “When there’s trouble, it’s usually people’s fault, not the animals,” says Munshi-South.
 “They should be mostly left alone.”